-Is your site secure?
+Is your site or online store secure?
 Effective July 2018, Google’s Chrome browser will start marking non-HTTPS sites in New Zealand as ‘not secure’ in its organic search results pages.
 After years of pushing for ‘secure by default’ web sites, Google will identify insecure sites in the Chrome browser.
 The clock is ticking, it’s time to upgrade your site from HTTP to HTTPS, or you can expect less click throughs from the New Zealand search results.

 Google has been actively trying to push this messaging for quite a while but until now, HTTPS has been more of a suggestion without any tangible benefits.